Gurubase/gurubase/README.md

 ## What is Gurubase

-[Gurubase](https://gurubase.io) is a QA AI platform that can be customized for specific topics.
+[Gurubase](https://gurubase.io) lets you create AI-powered Q&A assistants for any topic or need.
 Create a new Guru by uploading webpages, PDFs, videos, or GitHub repositories.
-Start asking questions directly on Gurubase.io, or embed it as an AI panel on your website to let your users ask questions about your product.
-It’s already being used by hundreds of open-source repositories.
+Start asking questions directly on Gurubase.io, or [embed it on your website](https://github.com/Gurubase/gurubase-widget) to let your users ask questions about your product.
+It’s already being [used by](#used-by) hundreds of open-source repositories.

 ## How to Create a Guru